 Zoo Basel doesn’t offer discounts for students, but if you’re a “young person” age 16-24, a ticket costs 12 CHF (9 CHF on discount Monday).

-The Penguin Parade starts at 1100.
-When the weather is cold enough, the penguins are led from their indoor pen near the zoo entrance to a sandy pen outdoors to enjoy the cozy winter air.
-Arrive a few minutes early to stake out a good place to see them.
+The penguin parade starts at 1100.
+Make sure to arrive a few minutes early to stake out a good place to see them.
 Their pen is marked on the zoo map you’ll receive upon entry.

-The zoo website is available in French, German, and English, but the only English throughout most of the zoo are the names of the animals on signs.
+The zoo website is available in French, German, and English.
+The only English throughout most of the zoo though are the names of the animals on signs.
 The descriptions of animals, written brochures, etc are only in German and French.
+Make sure you have a translator app like Google Translate.

 For those arriving by car, the zoo has a small parking area immediately next to the museum.
 I paid 2 CHF to park for 3 hours.
 However, during the summer months, it likely fills up fast and you’ll need to find parking further away.

-For those arriving by rail, you can buy a combined SBB rail/zoo ticket for a 10% discount on the SSB web page.
+For those arriving by train, you can buy a combined SBB rail/zoo ticket for a 10% discount on the SBB web page.

 Info is current as of the time of this writing.
 As always, we recommend confirming updated information prior to planning your visit.Save